salilab/imp_spatiotemporal_tutorial/doc/trajectory_assess.md

 \image html Chi2_Table.png width=600px

 Next, we can evaluate the accuracy of the model by comparing the RMSD to the PDB to the sampling precision of each snapshot model.
 We note that this is generally not possible, because in most biological applications the ground truth is not known.
 In this case, if the average RMSD to the PDB structure is smaller than the sampling precision, the PDB structure lies within the precision of the model.
-We note that the RMSD is within 1.5 Å of the sampling precision at all time points, indicating that the modeling is accurate up to this precision.
+We find that the RMSD is within 1.5 Å of the sampling precision at all time points, indicating that the modeling is accurate up to this precision.

 # Next steps